 - Plaintiff does not accept that offer within 30 days; and

 - The result of this can be that the plaintiff does not receive a final result that is more than 75% of the offer.

 If, for example, a plaintiff requests a $100,000 offer of settlement and they only award $50,000, then the defendant is entitled to have its attorney’s fees and costs incurred from the date of serving the offer of settlement deducted from the $50,000 award.
 The plaintiff may end up with a judgment against him/her, especially when the jury awards little to nothing and an offer of settlement was made by the defendant.

 How does the defendant collect?
 Just like any other bill collector.
-A judgment is entered by the judge and filed in the court house records, stating that the plaintiff owes the defendant a set amount which covers both costs and attorney fees incurred by the Defendant.
+A judgment is entered by the judge and filed in the courthouse records, stating that the plaintiff owes the defendant a set amount that covers both costs and attorney fees incurred by the Defendant.

 5. Damages Capped by State Law